 “I use them right after training, pop in a gummy or gel capsule for soreness and calm me down, then another gummy to relax in the afternoon, then right before bedtime for better sleep.”
 Tincture first.
 It’s really part of my whole day.”

-Although CBD is not banned from the Olympics, fans on social media found it strange that Richardson was suspended for marijuana use, but, another white athlete is allowed to promote an ingredient derived from marijuana.
+Although CBD is not banned from the Olympics, fans on social media found it strange that Richardson was suspended for drugs use, but, another white athlete is allowed to promote an ingredient derived from drugs.